DavidGeeraerts/AI/Glossory.md

 > is an optimization algorithm used to minimize the loss function of a machine learning model by adjusting the model's parameters iteratively.
 Gradient descent works by calculating the gradient of the loss function with respect to each parameter and updating the parameters in the direction that reduces the loss.
 This process is repeated until the model converges to a set of parameters that minimize the loss function.

+### (GRPO) Group Relative Policy Optimization
+> is a reinforcement learning algorithm that aims to improve the stability and sample efficiency of policy optimization methods.
+It extends Proximal Policy Optimization (PPO) by incorporating group-based structures and relative performance metrics.
+GRPO leverages the concept of group relativity to update the policy parameters based on the relative performance of different groups of trajectories.
+By considering the performance of multiple groups, GRPO can achieve better convergence and robustness in training reinforcement learning agents.

 ---

 ## H